-Dose adjustments in adults and adolescents
+Dose adjustments

-Where discontinuation of therapy with one of the components of Dolutegravir (Sodium)/Lamivudine/Tenofovir Disoproxil Fumarate Tablets 50mg/300mg/300mg are indicated or where dose modification is necessary, separate preparations of dolutegravir, lamivudine and tenofovir disoproxil should be used.
+Where discontinuation of therapy with one of the components of Dolutegravir (Sodium)/Lamivudine/Tenofovir disoproxil fumarate Tablet, Film-coated 50 mg/300 mg/300 mg is indicated or where dose modification is necessary, separate preparations of dolutegravir, lamivudine and tenofovir disoproxil should be used.
 Please refer to the individual product information for these medicinal products.